Artificial intelligence compliance plan

 Identify how your agency plans to document and validate implementation of the minimum risk management practices.
 In addition, discuss how your agency assigns responsibility for the implementation and oversight of these requirements.

 GSA will conduct periodic audits and performance reviews of AI systems to validate that the minimum risk management practices are being followed.
-These audits assess compliance with federal guidelines, including data privacy, bias mitigation, and ethical considerations.
+These audits assess compliance with Federal guidelines, including data privacy, bias mitigation, and ethical considerations.
 Additionally, GSA employs automated monitoring tools to track ongoing compliance, and discrepancies trigger immediate reviews by oversight teams.